oneapi-src/oneTBB/rfcs/template.md

 - Performance implications, as performance is one of the main goals of the library.
 - Changes to the build system.
 While the library's primary building system is CMake, there are some frameworks that may build the library directly from the sources.
-- Dependencies and support matrix: does the proposal brings any new dependencies or affects the supported configurations.
+- Dependencies and support matrix: does the proposal bring any new dependencies or affect the supported configurations?

 Some other common subsections here are:
 - Discussion: some people like to list all the options first (as separate